Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

-	or doesn't work for some reason, please let us know on `mininet-discuss` and the Mininet user and developer community can try to explain it, fix it, or help you fix it. :-) If you find bugs, you are encouraged to submite patches to fix them, or at least to submit an issue on github including a reproducible test case.
+	or doesn't work for some reason, please let us know on `mininet-discuss` and the Mininet user and developer community can try to explain it, fix it, or help you fix it. :-) If you find bugs, you are encouraged to submit patches to fix them, or at least to submit an issue on github including a reproducible test case.

 <a id=limits></a>